 Red Sun Magazine is published by No Sell Out Productions.
 The magazine publishes fiction, non-fiction, and artwork in the genres of science fiction, horror, fantasy, speculative, and military science fiction.
 Opinions of the authors do not necessarily reflect the opinions of No Sell Out Productions, Red Sun Magazine, or its staff, who are not liable for opinions expressed herein.

 Editor-in-Chief: Ben Richards is a U.S. Army veteran and Iraq War veteran.
 His love for science fiction, fantasy, and horror started in Iraq when he discovered a paper back of Dean Koontz’s Hideaway in one of the many care packages that had been shipped from the kind and generous folks at Operation Paperback and Books for Soldiers.
 He’s been hooked on the genres ever since.

 Horror Editor: Jeremy Billingsley is a published author with a number of short stories under his belt, as well as two novels, Samhain and Eyes Only Book One: A Mind Full of Scorpions.
 He has an MFA in creative writing and lives and teaches in Northwest Arkansas.

 Jason Duke is a U.S. Army, Iraq War veteran.
-His crime fiction has been published in magazines such as Thuglit, Spinetingler, Plots With Guns, Beat to a Pulp, and Shotgun Honey.
-And his science fiction and military sci-fi have won Honorable Mention and Semi-Finalist in L. Ron Hubbard’s Writers of the Future.
+His crime fiction has been published in magazines such as Thuglit, Spinetingler, Plots With Guns, Beat to a Pulp, and Shotgun Honey and his science fiction and military sci-fi have won Honorable Mention and Semi-Finalist in L. Ron Hubbard’s Writers of the Future.
+Born and raised in Arizona, he writes about the good, the bad, and the ugly of his Southwestern culture and his experiences in the military and Iraq.